itsMapleLeaf/lovenote/content/timelines/ryder/the_first_day.md

 So, here I am.

+[background:office_front_door.png] [delay:1] [animate_character:ryder,enter,from=0.2,to=0.3,duration=1]

-[animation:office_front_fade_in] [delay:1] [animation:ryder_enter] I slow down at the front door for a bit.
+I slow down at the front door for a bit.
 There's a small bit of anxiety that I might be entering the wrong door, or that I'm too early, or a trillion other dumb things my brain could come up with.

 I wait a bit to see if someone else goes in first.
 But not for too long, otherwise I'll look shifty.